The Legend of St Dwynwen & Welsh Valentines

 God heard her cry, and an angel descended the skies with a potion for Dwynwen.
 Upon drinking the potion, Dwynwen’s strong feelings for Maelon evaporated and the angel turned him into a block of ice.
 Dwynwen pleaded with the angel to reverse the curse and change Maelon back to the man she had once known, and so the angel agreed.
 The angel then granted Dwynwen two more wishes – one being that God meet the hopes and dreams of future lovers, and the other being that she was never to marry or feel again the way in which she had felt for Maelon.
 As a result, Dwynwen vowed to devote her life to God and so founded her own convent becoming a nun on the small island of Llanddwyn, just off Anglesey.

-Since Dwynwen’s death, she has been named the Welsh Patron Saint of Lovers.
-Many lovers still celebrate St Dwynwen's Day to this day giving their sweethearts wooden lovespoons as a gift of their love.
+Since Saint Dwynwen’s death, she has been named the Welsh Patron Saint of Lovers, our very own version of Saint Valentine.
+Many lovers still celebrate St Dwynwen's Day in Pembrokeshire to this day, giving their sweethearts wooden lovespoons as a gift of their love.

 Dating back to the 17th Century, these wooden lovespoons were traditionally hand-carved by men and given to their ladies.
 Designs for lovespoons vary depending on the occasion or the message you're trying to give but many consists of heart shapes and traditional Celtic knots.

-Book a Welsh Valentines Day cottage holiday for a romantic getaway or call our Reservations Team on 01437 765765 if you would like to talk through your requirements before booking and don't forget to take a look at our Romantic Packages for extra ways to show your lover just how much you care.
+Book a Welsh Valentines Day cottage holiday for a romantic getaway, or call our Reservations Team on 01437 765765 to talk through your requirements before booking.
+And don't forget to take a look at our Romantic Packages for extra ways to show your lover just how much you care.